gstanden/orabuntu-lxc/README.md

 Define the nameserver for the "orabuntu-lxc.com" domain to be "stlns01" (FQDN:  "stlns01.orabuntu-lxc.com").
 ```

-KEEP IN MIND WHEN READING THE USAGE NOTES BELOW THAT IT IS STRONGLY ADVISED IN THE STERNEST TERMS TO ONLY INSTALL THIS SOFTWARE ON A FRESH INSTALL OF UBUNTU 15.10 OR 15.04 AND NOT TO INSTALL THIS ON A HIGHLY-CONFIGURED UBUNTU DESKTOP OR SERVER THAT HAS BEEN RUNNING FOR A LONG TIME WITH MANY CUSTOM-CONFIGURATIONS ALREADY IMPLEMENTED.
-DOING SO IS AT YOUR OWN RISK.
+KEEP IN MIND WHEN READING THE USAGE NOTES BELOW THAT IT IS STRONGLY ADVISED TO ONLY INSTALL THIS SOFTWARE ON A FRESH INSTALL OF UBUNTU 15.10 OR 15.04 AND NOT TO INSTALL THIS ON A HIGHLY-CONFIGURED UBUNTU DESKTOP OR SERVER THAT HAS BEEN RUNNING FOR A LONG TIME WITH MANY CUSTOM-CONFIGURATIONS ALREADY IMPLEMENTED.

 THIS SOFTWARE MAKES CHANGES TO DHCP AND BIND9 (NAMED) CONFIGURATIONS SO IT COULD DISRUPT LOOKUPS AND NAME RESOLUTIONS ON AN ALREADY-BEEN-RUNNING-FOR-AWHILE UBUNTU HOST!

+That being said, if you do want to install it on an existing Ubuntu deployment that is customized and has been running for awhile, use the ubuntu-services-0.sh pre-check script to evaluate effects of the orabuntu-lxc install.
+This script will show all configuration files that will be overwritten or updated by orabuntu-lxc install.

 NOTE 1:  If you do a second run of ubuntu-services.sh to create additional containers of a different OS version, be aware that the software looks for the file "/etc/orabuntu-release" and if found, it skips some of the setup steps such as Ubuntu host OS package installs (unpack of ubuntu-host.tar) since those steps were already done on the first pass, and proceeds directly to the creation of the new seed container.